DaoCloud/DaoCloud-docs/docs/en/docs/insight/best-practice/modify-vms-disk.md

-1. After logging in to the `master` node of the `kpanda-global-cluster` cluster on the command line, execute the following command to copy the vm-data directory in the vmstorage container to store the indicator information locally:
+1. After logging in to the `master` node of the `kpanda-global-cluster` cluster on the command line, execute the following command to copy the vm-data directory in the vmstorage container to store the metric information locally:

      ```bash
      kubectl cp -n insight-system vmstorage-insight-victoria-metrics-k8s-stack-1:vm-data ./vm-data